openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-host-layout.rst

 hosts, one storage host and one log aggregation host.
 It also has the following features:

- - Bonded NICs
+ - Bonded NICs.
- - NFS/Ceph-backed storage for nova, glance, and cinder
+ - NFS/Ceph-backed storage for nova, glance, and cinder.

 All hosts will need at least one networking interface, but we recommend multiple bonded interfaces.